This page gives an overview of the process that we recommend for revising the narrated presentations in your course.

 It will take the Media Team some time to gather the presentation files and add slide labels to each slide in the presentations.
 These labels allow for a smooth editing process with no confusion.
 You will learn more about the slide labels below.

 Important Things to Remember

-- DO NOT make text smaller than it already is to fit more text on a slide.
-If you need more room, consider adding a second slide, or editing the content to be shorter.
-If you do add a second slide remember to record new narration for both slides!
+- Do not make text smaller than it already is to fit more text on a slide.
+If you need more room, consider adding a second slide or editing the content to be shorter.
+If you do add a second slide, remember to record new narration for both slides.

 Below are some example types of edits you may do to the PowerPoint file.
-Be sure to contact the media team or your Instructional Designer if you have any questions.
+Be sure to contact the Media Team or your instructional designer if you have any questions.

-Modify the Content of a slide
+Revise the Content of a Slide

 In this example, slide content was changed and updated.
 No new narration was recorded.
 The narration from slide 5 of the original presentation will be used.

-Add a Totally New Slide
+Add a New Slide

-Overhaul Slide, and Keep original Narration
+Overhaul Slide and Keep Original Narration

 Published on February 25, 2015 at 4:41:42 pm CST.
-Last modified on June 06, 2018 at 4:09:40 pm CDT.
+Last modified on May 06, 2020 at 2:26:16 pm CDT.